Alec Ogletree

-Alec Ogletree (born September 25, 1991) is an American football inside linebacker who is a free agent.
-He played college football for the University of Georgia and was drafted by the St. Louis Rams in the first round of the 2013 NFL Draft.
-He had also played for the New York Giants and the New York Jets.
+Alec Ogletree (born September 25, 1991) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the University of Georgia and was selected by the St. Louis Rams in the first round of the 2013 NFL draft.
+He also played in the NFL for the New York Giants, New York Jets, and Chicago Bears.

-Early years
+Early life

-Ogletree and his twin brother Alexander (Zander) were born in Newnan, Georgia.
+Ogletree and his twin brother Alexander "Zander" were born in Newnan, Georgia.
 He attended Newnan High School, where he played high school football and basketball and ran track for the Newnan Cougars.
 Regarded as one of the best teams in Newnan.He was widely considered to be one of the top football prospects of the 2010 high school class.
 He was rated as the No. 22 recruit by Scout.com, the No. 29 recruit in the ESPNU 150, and the No. 40 player by Rivals.com.

 In his sophomore season, Ogletree had six blocked punts and returned one for a touchdown.
 He had 75 tackles, three interceptions and six blocked punts as a junior.
 In his senior year, Ogletree had 85 tackles, 5 tackles for loss, 2 forced fumbles, two interceptions and two blocked kicks on defense—and he had 33 receptions for 633 yards and 5 touchdowns on offense.

-Also an standout track and field athlete, Ogletree was one of the state's top performers in the long jump.
+Also a standout track and field athlete, Ogletree was one of the state's top performers in the long jump.
 He captured the state title in the long jump event at the 2010 GHSA Region 4-AAAAA track and field championships, with a PR leap of 7.30 meters (23 ft, 11 in).
 He also ran the 400-meter dash and was a member of the Newnan 4×100-meter relay squad.

 Following his senior season in 2009, he was recognized as a high school All-American by Under Armour, USA Today, and Parade.
 Ogletree verbally committed to attend the University of Georgia in June 2009.
-He made his commitment official by signing his letter of intent to play at Georgia on February 3, 2010, choosing it over tens of other Division-1 schools including the University of Alabama, Auburn University, University of Florida, Florida State University and Georgia Tech.
+He made his commitment official by signing his letter of intent to play at Georgia on February 3, 2010, choosing it over tens of other Division-1 schools including the University of Alabama, Auburn University, University of Florida, and Florida State University.
 His brother Zander also went to UGA, playing fullback.